UAL-RE/lc-containers_vms/episodes/containers-part1.md

 ::::::::::::::::::::::::::::::::::::: callout

-Callout sections can highlight information.

-They are sometimes used to emphasise particularly important points but are also used in some lessons to present "asides": content that is not central to the narrative of the lesson, e.g. by providing the answer to a commonly-asked question.
+**TODO** Add any notes that may be relevant, but not necessary for lesson?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-**TODO** Update these keypoints to reflect questions and objectives

-- Use `.md` files for episodes when you want static content
-- Use `.Rmd` files for episodes when you need to generate output
-- Run `sandpaper::check_lesson()` to identify any issues with your lesson
+- Containers are a way to provide a consistent environment for reproducible work.
-- Run `sandpaper::build_lesson()` to preview your lesson locally
+- Use `docker pull` to copy an image to your machine
+- Use `docker start` to start running a container
+- Use `docker ps` to check the status of running containers
+- Use `docker stop` to stop running a container

 ::::::::::::::::::::::::::::::::::::::::::::::::